NASA-PDS/registry/docs/source/user/load1.rst

 ******************************

 To run Harvest you need an XML configuration file.
-The configuration file has several sections such as Registry (Elasticsearch) configuration and the path to the data.
+The configuration file has several sections such as Registry (OpenSearch) configuration and the path to the data.
 Example configuration files are located in *<INSTALL_DIR>/conf/examples*.

 The ideal configurations for Harvest is *conf/examples/directories.xml*.
 You will want to update the nodeName: